Harjas12/TumblrClientHumansOfNewYork/README.md

 ## Notes

-This biggest challenge while builiding this app was unrapping the json data that the tumblr api returned.
+This biggest challenge while builiding this app was unwrapping the json data that the tumblr api returned.

 ## License